tamzeedq/drlence-tech-challenge/README.md

 ```

 ### Task 4.
 Document Vibe Coding
-I didn't vibe code for the challenges but I did use Claude to help tasks 2 and 3.
+I didn't vibe code for the challenges, but I did use Claude to help with tasks 2 and 3.
 For task 2, it helped me with some issues I was having with PyTorch and setting up the YOLO model.
 For task 3, it helped me with rendering the sequence of messages for the chat.